hazlamahedich/seomax-newsetup/memory-bank/progress.md

 - Need to implement real-time data fetching for keyword positions
 - PDF export feature could benefit from additional customization options
 - Need to ensure proper error handling for PDF generation in edge cases
+- Performance of the crawling process could be improved with parallelization
+- Lighthouse API integration needs better error handling for rate limiting

 # Progress Status